Hydr0x1de/PSC-ds-bot/README.md

 - reboot     - alias of restart
 ```

-Using restart / reboot commands supposes you run the bot not on the local computer, and also have setted up autostart of the bot.
+Using restart / reboot commands supposes you run the bot not on the local computer, and also have set up autostart of the bot.

-Using ban commands supposes you have setted up firewalld.
+Using ban commands supposes you have set up firewalld.